tangshuang/tyshemo/docs/model.md

 **fromJSON**

 ```
-fromJSON(json: object, keysPatchToThis: string[]): this
+fromJSON(json: object, keysAddToThis: string[]): this
 ```

 - json: JSON data contains fields
-- keysPatchToThis: if you want a property of `json` which is not in fields to be patched to this, you should use `keysPatchToThis` to tell model
+- keysAddToThis: add new keys which is not in model but in in `json` into model

 It will use attributes: